 ‘Bukker Tillibul’ is the traditional Wurundjeri name for Cave Hill and site of the quarry when these stones were sourced.
 The sculpture was named by Joy Murphy, a Wurundjeri Elder.
 The presence of crows (a Wurundjeri totem) inspired the three tall structures and Bunjil, the wedge tailed eagle (also a Wurundjeri totem) is associated with Cave Hill which legend says has a star that Bunjil threw many years ago lodged deep within.

 This is a garden walk with a difference.
 Songlines and story telling sharing the history of Coranderrk and indigenous life across time.
-(Coming soon - Check website for opening times)

 William Ricketts as a quiet gentleman who had spent much time living with aboriginal communities in central Australia.
 He created the sanctuary as a place for quiet reflection and replenishing the spirit.
 He believed that all Australians should adopt Aboriginal philosophies, respecting the spirituality of the mother earth and all things in the natural world.
 There are over 90 different sculptures carved into rocks and tree trunks that dot the paths that flow throughout the property.
 Check Parks Victoria opening dates.